 - 6 oz.
 (170g) bittersweet chocolate, finely chopped

 - ¼ cup (80g) raspberry preserves, 100% fruit

 - Lightly grease a 9-inch pan with a removable bottom with coconut oil.

 - In a small saucepan, bring coconut milk just to a boil.
-Pour hot coconut milk over chocolate and let stand 1 minute, then stir until smooth and creamy.
-Stir in raspberry preserves.
+Pour hot coconut milk over the chocolate, shaking the bowl to make sure it’s all covered, and let stand 1 minute.
+After a minute, stir until smooth and creamy.
+Whisk in raspberry preserves.
 Pour the filling into the prepared crust.

 - Place tart in the refrigerator to set and cool completely, about 1-2 hours.
 Slice and serve.